Queensferry Crossing enters Guinness Book of Records

-The Queensferry Crossing's centre tower is largest ever structure of its type, Transport Scotland announced today.
+The Queensferry Crossing's centre tower is the largest-ever structure of its type, Transport Scotland announced today.

 The Scottish Government agency said the tower deck had been recognised by Guinness World Records as the largest freestanding balanced cantilever in the world.